 Overall pulmonary toxicity occurs in 5-10% of treated patients 4-6.

 They typically present with exertional dyspnoea as the dominant symptom.
-Low grade fever, anorexia, muscle weakness have been reported also 2.
-In approximately a third of patients, presentation may mimic pulmonary infection 6.
+Low-grade fever, anorexia, muscle weakness have been reported also 2.
+In approximately a third of patients, the presentation may mimic pulmonary infection 6.

 Respiratory function tests are usually abnormal with a restrictive pattern on spirometry and decreased gas transfer 2,6.
 Hypoxaemia is almost always present 6.